MariiaTHI/Naive_Bayese/README.md

 # Naive_Bayese
 # # '''Naive Bayes classifier'''
 Problem Statement:
-A customer of yours is dissatised with the quality of the speech recognition.
-After a conversation with the customer, you nd out that he dictates books.
+A customer of yours is dissatisfied with the quality of the speech recognition.
+After a conversation with the customer, you found out that he dictates books.
 However, the speech recognition was not built for this purpose.
 Accordingly, initial investigations on a book excerpt have also shown that the language model used is not suitable.
 For building a better language model for the applicati- on, you have asked your customer to provide a text from the book (see "Datasets and Resources")